How To Take Basal Temperature Test For Thyroid Health

 You have an underactive thyroid, NOW WHAT?

-In its denser state sold as an antiseptic, or as iodine tri-chloride (claiming to be atomized), or as added to potassium iodine (such as in the Pill form).
+Nascent Iodine is quite different from typical iodine.
+In its denser state, it was sold as an antiseptic or as iodine tri-chloride (claiming to be atomised), or as added to potassium iodine (such as in the pill form).
 It is also unlike glandular or prescriptions containing hormones that take over the thyroid's job, vs. nutritionally building the thyroid to work on its own.

 Seaweed, seafood, greens, raw sunflower seeds are good sources of iodine, but may not have the levels necessary to support the thyroid fully and iodine sources from seaweed may contain undesirable levels of arsenic and bromine.